pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 array columns and array operators.
 The second attempt used text search.
 Both of these first two attempts gave poor results.
 The third attempt, explained below, gives much better results.

-The general idea motivating this third design is the observation that tags follow from individual enduring objects in the real world, and therefore typically to have high cardinality, and therefore to be highly selective in queries.
-On the other hand, event types are expected to follow from types of software object classes, and therefore to have low cardinality.
-Mixing these up in a select statement can cause the query planner to find sub-optimal solution.
+The general idea is that tags tend to follow from individual enduring objects in the real world, whereas event type strings follow from software object classes in a domain model.
+Therefore tags tend to have high cardinality, whereas type strings tend to have low cardinality.
+Therefore tags tend to be highly selective in queries, whereas type strings do not.
+Mixing these up in an SQL select statement causes the PostgreSQL query planner to find sub-optimal solutions.

-The design for this implementation focuses on selecting by tags first, using a B-tree index on a secondary table of tags, and then filtering by position and type.
+This implementation uses an secondary table of tags indexed with a B-tree.
+Queries select tags first, and then filter by position and type.
 The sequence positions on the main table are also indexed with a B-tree that "covers" the type column.
-In this way, recorded events can be selected by tag and filtered by type, and ordered and limited, for a set of DCB query items, using only B-tree indexes, without touching the main table of recorded events.
+In this way, recorded events can be selected by tag, filtered by type, ordered and limited, using only B-tree indexes, without touching the main table of recorded events.

-Conditional append operations use a stored procedure with a "fail condition" CTE and an "unconditional append" CTE insert statement.
-Having a stored procedure with two separate CTE statements allows each part of the function to be planned separately.
-Executing these two statements in a stored procedure means conditional append operations can be performed efficiently with one round-trip.
-The Python code passes lists of DCB query items and lists of DCB events as composite arrays of custom types.
+Conditional append operations use separate multi-clause "fail condition" and "unconditional append" CTE statements.
+Having two separate statements in a PL/pgSQL function means each can be planned separately, whilst conditional append operations can be performed efficiently with one client-server round-trip.
+The function parameters include lists of DCB query items and DCB events, defined as composite arrays of custom types.
 A multi-clause CTE statement is also used to select events for read operations.
-This is executed as a prepared statement.
+These functions are executed as prepared statements.

-Logging execution times directly from the database shows that the database typically executes the stored procedure for conditional appends in 100-200 μs with millions of recorded events.
+Logging execution times directly from the database shows that the database typically executes conditional appends in 100-200 μs with millions of recorded events.

 See the :doc:`speedrun example for a comparative report and analysis of the performance </topics/examples/dcb-enrolment-speedrun>`.